ISE-Neutrino/api-testing/docs/e2e-test.md

     - Environment variables
     - Response validation and manipulation

-So I would like to share with you the steps that I followed to do the end-to-end testing for the solution API endpoints.
+I would like to walk you through the steps we took to perform end-to-end testing for the API endpoints in the solution.

-In this article, I've created a sample mock Customers API endpoints using Spring Boot and I will use it to demonstrate how to do the end-to-end testing using [VS Code](https://code.visualstudio.com/) as an IDE and [Httpyac](https://marketplace.visualstudio.com/items?itemName=anweber.vscode-httpyac) as HTTP client.
+In this article, we have developed sample mock Customer API endpoints using Spring Boot.
+I employ this setup to illustrate the process of conducting end-to-end testing, leveraging [VS Code](https://code.visualstudio.com/) as the integrated development environment (IDE) and  [Httpyac](https://marketplace.visualstudio.com/items?itemName=anweber.vscode-httpyac) as the HTTP client.

 Please find all the code and documentation in the repository [here](https://github.com/ISE-Neutrino/api-testing)

 ## E2E(end-to-end) testing

-Let me start by defining what is end-to-end testing and why we need to do it.
+Let's start by defining what is end-to-end testing and why we need to do it.

 End-to-end testing is a methodology used to test whether the flow of an application is performing as designed from start to finish.
 The purpose of carrying out end-to-end tests is to identify system dependencies and to ensure that the right information is passed between various system components and systems.